HayWiir/CodingChallenge/README.md

-The credentials are then stored in a config file with the password encrypted.
+The credentials are then stored in a config file with the token encrypted.
 They are authenticated by calling the API.

 In case of failure, the config file is deleted and program quits.